-You’ll study with us twice a week for over 12 weeks (each session lasting 2.5 hours), with an optional two-hour drop-in session every week.
+You’ll study with us twice a week for 12 weeks, with an additional drop-in session every week.
 After covering the initial intro to Python the focus of the first six weeks are statistics and data science, followed by the second six weeks on machine learning and more advanced topics.

 The curriculum is practically driven, with real exercises throughout.
 Led by our industry expert trainer, Richard.

 We’ll kick off by getting to grips with the fundamentals of Python.
 As developers you will already know how to code, but not necessarily in Python or using the stats libraries and functions required for data science.
 Here you will learn why Python is the go-to data language.